AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Made the initial Basilisk build more robust in case ``de430.bsp`` download was interrupted
 - Enhanced :ref:`thrusterDynamicEffector` to allow automatic scaling down of thrust and Isp as fuel mass depletes.
 - Fixed issue with :ref:`vizInterface` not being able to save to file
+- Fixed issue with :ref:`vizInterface` not saving off Vizard protobuffer message on first time step

 Version 2.4.0 (August 23, 2024)